Georgia State Alzheimer’s Plan Overview

 Building off of the State Plan released in 2014, the Georgia Alzheimer’s and Related Dementias (GARD) Council released an update to the GARD State Plan in 2020.
 The updated State Plan contains goals for the state to provide necessary services and programs for Georgians affected by dementia and cognitive decline.
 Among the goals include strengthening research and data; enhancing efforts to develop a dementia-capable workforce; and improving service delivery for people living with dementia and their caregivers.

-Funding for the Georgia Alzheimer’s Disease and Related Dementia (ADRD) Registry
+Increase Funding for the Alzheimer’s and Dementia Caregiver Support Program

 Sign Up to Learn About Advocacy Opportunities in Georgia